Plan ahead for the next school year. Schedule your class today!

 • Supplementary video instruction from AoPS founder Richard Rusczyk

-How long will my student have to finish a self-paced classes?
+How long will my student have to finish a self-paced class?

 Self-paced classes are accessible for 9 months after the student’s start date, though we expect that students will take about 3-6 months to complete a course.

-Can my student pause their self-paced class if we go on vacation?
+Can my student take breaks during their self-paced class if we go on vacation?

 Yes!
 The self-paced class is designed to adjust to your schedule.
 Students can schedule time off if they’ll be on vacation, and the system won’t assign them any work during that time period.
 Once they’ve returned, students can jump right back to where they left off.